Autodesk Design System (DHIG)

 Components

 Keeping the foundational elements in mind we created basic building blocks to be applied across interfaces.
 To make them truly scalable we involved UX owners of all digital properties to conduct audits of existing use cases.
-At the same time hand we referred to MUI for form and functionality web standards.
+At the same time we referred to MUI for form and functionality web standards.
 Component iterations went through design and engineering team reviews as well as accessibility and user testing.
 Eventually they were included in the Figma UI Toolkit complete with variants and states, availability in code information, and recommendations of how and when they should be used.

 Those accordion variants have been made available in Figma UI Toolkit library.